Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 #### First Run - Act 2 Stone Sea Achievements

 **Savage Stone**: When you enter the Gulfglow Oldwalls, you'll meet some Earthshakers.
-Avoid attacking them and offer to speak to Red-Fang at the Gulfglow Runic Hall to try and resolve the problem peacefully.
-Follow her quest for this achievement.
+Avoid immediately attacking them (you can pretend not to be aligned to the Chorus) and offer to speak to the Stonestalker leader, Red-Fang, at the Gulfglow Runic Hall to try and resolve the problem peacefully.
+Follow her quest, “Rite of Savagery and Stone”, for this achievement.

+Note: If you'd like to resolve the conflict peacefully (keeping the Earthshakers alive too), simply growl at Red-Fang after you've finished the rite.

+**Cry Havoc!**: Kill 3 Havocs.
+Finishing **Savage Stone** will open up this achievement too.
+You'll have already killed 2 Havocs by now (assuming you've been following this guide so far).
+There'll be only one left.
+- Burning Library – Upper Ruins - Appeared when the lava at the Burning Library receded, which occurs if you do not destroy the Burning Library (by replacing the Silent Archive with another artifact).
+- Blade Grave Oldwalls – Central - Killed while on the quest to claim Sentinel Stand Keep and the neighbouring spire (again assuming you've been following this guide).
+- Passage of Culling - This Havoc becomes accessible via a quest “The Culling Dance”.
+This quest is by Speaks-for-Soil, who's at Stonestalker camp in Stone Down Gorge, but it requires that you have already completed the “Rite of Savagery and Stone” quest.

+If you missed this achievement, you'll also very likely get it by accident on the Rebel run.

+**All You Survey**: Gain control of all the Spires.
+The Spires become available as you progress through Act 2 - by the end of the Stone Sea segment, they'll all be available.
+Simply claim them for this achievement.

+**Look On My Works, Ye Mighty...**: Upgrade all the spires.
+As long as you've been upgrading them as soon as you claim them (no reason not to really), you'll get this achievement.

 #### First Run - Act 3 Achievements

+Note: These achievements are listed in-order that they should be pursued.

 **Truth and Reconciliation**: Complete Lantry's companion quests.
 It's absolutely critical that you do not kill Lexeme at any point, or you won't be able to receive the 2nd quest in Act 3.

 **High as the Mountain Spire**: This is related to Lantry's 2nd quest, "Annal Sects”.
-To get it, interact with the berry bush in the Indigo Fields again while in a full party.
+You can do this immediately after: interact with the berry bush (again) in the Indigo Fields while in a full party.
 However, Siren doesn't count.
-Additionally, fabula_rasa recommends not taking Kills-in-Shadow due to a potential bug with an artifact, but this has never occurred to me.

-**Let the Next Verse Begin**: Complete Verse's companion quests.
-At the end, with a Loyalty of at least 3, allow the Voices of Nerat to take Verse.
-There's another quest related to Verse's companion quest, but we'll do that on another run.

-**Paved with Good Intentions**: As a consequence of **Let the Next Verse Begin**, you'll also acquire this achievement.

-**Change of Carapace**: Complete Barik's companion quests.
-This can be done on any playthrough.
-The only 'trick' is that, in your conversations with Barik, never agree with him when he suggests staying in his armour.

-**Sloppy Seconds**: After completing Barik's companion quests, travel between areas until a random event occurs where you can suggest that Barik bathes.
-Simply don't.
-For some reaosn this achievement doesn't trigger immediately - you'll have to wait till the end of the run for it to appear.

 **The Prosecution Rests**: Convict an Archon in Tunon's court.
 This is best done in either this run, or the next.
 When you're summoned for trial by Tunon, you'll first be able to present evidence against one of the Archons.
-On this run, you should pick the Voices, as you'll have easily accumulated enough evidence to convict them.
+On this run, you should pick the Graven Ashe, as you'll need to kill him for Barik's companion quest anyway.
+Tunon will summon Bleden Mark to do the deed, but I'd recommend asking to go execute him yourself, as the Iron Hearth is an enjoyable section.
 Important notes:

 - If you fight Bleden Mark before the trial, you won't be able to convict either Archon.
-You can fight him afterwards.
 - If you murdered Graven Ashe, or the Voices of Nerat before going to the trial, you also won't be able to convict either of them.

+**Change of Carapace**: Complete Barik's companion quests.
+This can be done on any playthrough.
+The only 'trick' is that, in your conversations with Barik, never agree with him when he suggests staying in his armour.
+In this playthrough, as we're siding with the Chorus, you'll have to kill Graven Ashe to free Barik of his commitment.

+**Sloppy Seconds**: After completing Barik's companion quests, travel between areas until a random event occurs where you can suggest that Barik bathes.
+Select the 3rd option, to leave.
+For some reaosn this achievement doesn't trigger immediately - you'll have to wait till the end of the run for it to appear.

+**Let the Next Verse Begin**: Complete Verse's companion quests.
+At the end, with a Loyalty of at least 3, allow the Voices of Nerat to take Verse.
+There's another quest related to Verse's companion quest, but we'll do that on another run.

+**Paved with Good Intentions**: As a consequence of **Let the Next Verse Begin**, you'll also acquire this achievement.

 **Final Judgement**: Force Tunon to submit to you.
-During Act 3, you'll be called by Tunon to stand trial.
-Bring 3 companions with you which have a Loyalty of 3+ (one is probably enough, but the conversations are interesting!) and also have a Favor of 4 with Tunon.
+Following the Trial of the Archons & executing your archon of choice you'll also have to argue for yourself.
+Preferably, bring 3 companions with you which have a Loyalty of 3+ and also have a Favor of 4 with Tunon.
 As long as you're respectful to Tunon, he should concede your innocence.
 If you miss this, you can also pick this up in the second run.

 **Apocalypse Later**: At the end of the game, do not cast the Edict on the Northern Empire and instead just affirm your Loyalty to Kyros.